progressivis/progressivis/README.md

 ## License

-The project is licensed under the BSD license.
+The project is licensed under the BSD-2-Clause license.